 - require BSS to change incorrect or

-your data, for example where the data is no longer necessary for the
+processing your data, for example where the data is no longer necessary

 - object to the processing of your